 - MRI – If you have a silicone-filled implant, you should have an MRI five years after surgery and then as directed by Dr. Sanders.

 How Often Must Breast Implants Be Replaced?

 Implants often last longer than ten years, and a stable implant does not need replacement.
 Ask your surgeon about the warranty for your breast implants.
-Every few years, you will have an MRI to check the status of your implant.
+Every few years, you will need to have an MRI to check the status of your silicone-filled implant.
 Your plastic surgeon can replace aging implants or perform a breast lift.

 How Long Do the Results of Breast Augmentation with Fat Last?